-I am a theoretical physicist studying the emergence of fascinating phenomena in interacting living matter.
-This draws on my training in many body physics, statistical mechanics and novel phases of matter, to understand why biological function remains so robust despite stochasticity and fluctuations on the microscopic scale.
+I am a theoretical physicist engaged in the study of interacting living matter.
+My goal is to understand why biological function remains so robust despite stochasticity and fluctuations on the microscopic scale.
+This research draws on my experience in many-body physics, statistical mechanics and designing novel phases of matter.
 Active interests include the study of global cycles and synchronization, optimal learning and information in fluid flows.

-As an Africk Postdoctoral Fellow at the University of Pennsylvania, I focused on cognition and brain development in the group of Dani Bassett.
+Previously, I was an Africk Postdoctoral Fellow at the University of Pennsylvania, focusing on cognition and brain development in the group of Dani Bassett.
 In 2015, I received my PhD in physics from the Massachusetts Institute of Technology, where I worked with Xiao-Gang Wen on topological phases in quantum electronic systems.
-I hold an MPhil at the University of Cambridge (where I was a Gates scholar), and a BS from Yale University.
+I hold an MPhil from the University of Cambridge (where I was a Gates scholar) and a BS from Yale University.